Penn Carey Law - Logo

 Penn Carey Law offers world-class legal education that is enhanced by the breadth and depth of lived and professional experience we all bring to this community and to our collective work in classrooms, student groups, pro bono projects, and journals.

 The Office of Equity & Inclusion (E&I) partners with students, staff, faculty, and alumni in fostering a strong sense of belonging for all.
 We support affinity groups and members of communities that have been historically underrepresented in the legal profession.
-We also develop educational programs for all members of the Penn Carey Law community on matters of access, equity, and justice—fostering a commitment to learning and growing together to nurture our inclusive community.
+We also develop educational programs and opportunities for dialogue for all members of the Penn Carey Law community on matters of access, equity, and justice—fostering a commitment to learning and growing together to nurture our inclusive community.

 Caitlin Kim portrait